wardle/codelists/README.md

 Boolean logic is supported, with arbitrary nesting of your codes using a simple DSL.

-A codelist is defined as keys and values in a map.
+A codelist is defined as names and values in a map, with the names representing the codesystem and the values the specification.

 ```json
 {